 If your app isn’t updated to the latest version.

-A portfolio is a group of investments, and each recommended portfolio includes 5-8 exchange-traded funds (ETFs) that we choose for you with an algorithm-based investment process we built.
+A portfolio is a group of investments, and each recommended portfolio includes a few exchange-traded funds (ETFs) that we choose for you with an algorithm-based investment process we built.
 Our process uses your answers to our questions to match you to a portfolio that makes sense for you.

-Let’s break it down: In investing, a fund tracks the performance of a bundle of investments, and exchange-traded means it’s bought and sold on a stock exchange.
-Put together: An ETF is a security that trades just like a stock, but performs like a larger bundle of investments.
+In investing, a fund tracks the performance of a bundle of investments, and exchange-traded means it’s bought and sold on a stock exchange.
+So an ETF is a security that trades just like a stock, but performs like a larger bundle of investments.

-ETFs allow you to invest in multiple things at once, meaning that you’re able to put your eggs in many baskets.
+ETFs allow you to invest in multiple things at once, meaning you can put your eggs in many baskets.
 If you just own a stock, you’re invested in a single company—but if you own an ETF with 50 stocks in it, that’s like owning a small slice of each of those 50 stocks.
 While all investments carry some level of risk, having your money spread across lots of investments may help reduce that risk, so you might have some cushion if one company or industry doesn’t perform well.

 To make sure your recommended portfolio is diversified, our investment team recommends index-based ETFs across a variety of asset classes.
 An asset class is basically a category of investments that tend to behave similarly, and the asset classes we chose represent a significant portion of the overall universe of investments.